XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 })
 ```

-This method returns the **tentative** result of trying to apply the transaction locally.
-This result _can_ change when the transaction is included in a validated ledger: transactions that succeed initially might ultimately fail, and transactions that fail initially might ultimately succeed.
+This method returns the **tentative** result of trying to apply the transaction locally. (***TODO: maybe the RippleAPI version actually waits for a validated result???***) This result _can_ change when the transaction is included in a validated ledger: transactions that succeed initially might ultimately fail, and transactions that fail initially might ultimately succeed.
 Still, the tentative result often matches the final result, so it's OK to get excited if you see `tesSUCCESS` here. 😁

 If you see any other result, you should check the following: